irinayiwei/YouTube-Subscriber-Prediction/README.md

 **Mission**:

 This platform will enable users to input basic information (such as video category and like-dislike ratio) about young YouTube channels, together with a desired time period, and make predictions of the subscriber number for the YouTube channels in the input time period.
-This project will utilize the data of mature YouTubers to find the most similar growth paths of the input channels, and use their information as a guideline to evaluate the potential subscribers of the young channels, which will also be the final output of the model.
-The final output of the project will be the predicted subscriber number, mature channels with similar grow path, and significant factors that contribute to the development of a young channel.
+This project will utilize the data of mature YouTubers to find the most similar growth paths of the input channels, and use their information as a guideline to evaluate the potential subscribers of the young channels.
+The final output of the project will be the predicted subscriber number, statistics of mature channels with similar grow path, and significant factors that contribute to the development of a young channel.
 Data that includes attributes of more than 50k mature YouTube channels are found and ready for training purposes.

 **Success criteria**: